Silased/USAJobsAPISearcher/README.md

 You do not need an API Key for the historical postings, but to search current posting you do.
 You can filter for Telework/remote jobs by using the "Remote" checkbox.

-Currently, I'm displaying the following information for the postings:
-Location
-Organization
-Title
-LQA (Living Quarters Allowance) (N/A for Historical searchings due to the historical API not exposing it) Min and Max Pay
-Open and Close Date
-URL
-Grade

 You may request an API key at https://developer.usajobs.gov/APIRequest/ You can find Job Series codes at https://www.usajobs.gov/help/how-to/search/filters/series/